 Best Camera Backpacks for Travel - WANDRD PRVKE Backpack

 The durable, water-resistant tarpaulin and ballistic nylon keep the bag weatherproof.
-The PRVKE also comes with a rain cover in case the weather takes a turn for the worse, but honestly, I’ve never used it, given that it is already pretty water-resistant as it is.
+It also comes with a rain cover in case the weather takes a turn for the worse.

 Best Camera Backpacks for Travel - PRVKE Backpack

-Also, this bag only big enough for your camera gear, so if you’re traveling, your clothing must be carried separately.
+While this is the best camera backpack, in my opinion, it is only big enough for your camera gear.
+So if you’re traveling, your clothing must be carried separately.

 Best Camera Backpacks for Travel - Nomatic Mckinnon Backpack

-Nomatic (or Gomatic if you’re in Europe) is a top-notch backpack company by itself and a great choice for anyone looking for the best backpack or a quality camera bag.
-Still, when they partnered with Peter McKinnon, one of YouTube’s best and most famous photographers, they created an epic photography backpack!
+Nomatic (or Gomatic if you’re in Europe) is a top-notch backpack company that also makes some of the best camera backpacks out there.
+Thanks to their partnership with Peter McKinnon, one of YouTube’s best and most famous photographers, you’re guaranteed an epic photography backpack!

-McKinnon is known for his OCD organization and attention to detail, and that is translated into the bag’s design.
-This is for sure one of the best camera bags out there, and it was designed with professional photographers in mind (of course, a professional photographer designed it!)
+McKinnon is known for his organization and attention to detail, which has translated into the bag’s design.
+It has been designed by a professional photographer for professional photographers, so you know you’re getting one of the best camera bags out there.

 Peter Mckinnon and Nomatic Logo